Macro diopters are essential for capturing photos and video of small subjects underwater.

 Nauticam Flip Diopter Holder

 High-end flip adapter choice that locks in place when flipped down.
+Like my recommendations above, this adapter is designed for M67 thread mount.

 3 Unusual Macro Photo Tips